-Our firm's monitoring procedures include an ongoing assessment aimed at evaluating whether the policies and procedures which constitute our SoQM are designed appropriately and operating effectively to provide reasonable assurance that our audit and non-audit assurance engagements are performed in compliance with laws, regulations and professional standards - the "second line of defence".
+Our firm's monitoring procedures include an ongoing assessment aimed at evaluating whether the policies and procedures which constitute our SoQM are designed appropriately and operating effectively to provide reasonable assurance that our audit and non-audit assurance engagements are performed in compliance with laws, regulations and professional standards.
+This includes the use of Real Time Assurance which is discussed in more detail on page [x] within The Quality Management Process section.

 Our monitoring also encompasses a review of completed engagements (Engagement Compliance Reviews-ECR) as well as periodic monitoring of our SoQM by an objective team, which is entirely composed of experienced reviewers from other PwC network offices than Luxembourg.
-The results of these procedures, together with our ongoing monitoring form the basis for the continuous improvement of our SoQM.
-Our firm's monitoring program is based on a consistent Network-wide inspections program based on professional standards relating to quality control including ISQC 1 as well as Network policies, procedures, tools and guidance.
+The results of these procedures, together with our ongoing monitoring, form the basis for the continuous improvement of our SoQM.

+Our firm's monitoring program is based on a consistent Networkwide inspections program based on professional standards relating to quality control including ISQC 1 as well as Network policies, procedures, tools and guidance.

 ECRs are risk-focused reviews performed annually of completed engagements covering, on a periodic basis, individuals in our firm who are authorised to sign audit or non-audit assurance reports.
 The review assesses whether an engagement was performed in compliance with PwC Audit guidance, applicable professional standards and other applicable engagement-related policies and procedures.
-Each signer is reviewed at least once every four years.
-Reviews are led by experienced Assurance partners, supported by independent teams of partners, directors, and senior managers and other specialists.
-Review teams receive training to support them in fulfilling their responsibilities, and utilise a range of checklists and tools developed at the Network level when conducting their review
+Each signer is reviewed at least once every four years, unless a more frequent review is required based on the profile of that signer's client engagements.

+Reviews are led by experienced Assurance partners, supported by objective teams of partners, directors, and senior managers and other specialists.
+ECR reviewers are sourced from other member firms.
+Review teams receive training to support them in fulfilling their responsibilities, and utilise a range of checklists and tools developed at the Network level when conducting their review procedures.
+The network inspection team supports review teams with support on consistent application of guidance on classification of engagement findings and engagement assessments across the network.

-Finally, the PwC Network coordinates an inspection program to review the design and operating effectiveness of our SoQM - the "third line of defence".
+In addition, the PwC Network coordinates an inspection program to review the design and operating effectiveness of our SoQM.
 The use of a central team to monitor these inspections across the Network enables a consistent view and sharing of relevant experience across the PwC Network.

-A full review of the design and operating effectiveness of our SoQM is performed every three years with a targeted update review being performed in the intervening years.
-The targeted update reviews are focused on remediation of any control issues raised in the last review and on the assessment of the impact of any new developments of the impact of our SoQM.
-We were subject to a full review this year.
+A full review of the design and operating effectiveness of our SoQM is performed every two years, whereas the design and operating effectiveness of our SoQM is monitored by the central team on a quarterly basis.
+The quarterly monitoring is focused on remediation of any control issues raised in the previous quarter and on the assessment of the impact of any new developments of our SoQM.
+We were subject to a full review in 2020.

-The results of the inspections are reported to our firm's leadership who are responsible for analysing the findings and implementing remedial actions as necessary.
-The conclusion of the inspection program led by the network during the year, on the basis of the results of both the ECR and the review of the SoQM, was that the Firm's quality control system has been suitably designed and complied with to provide us with reasonable assurance of performing and reporting in conformity with applicable professional standards and PwC Audit in all material respects.
+The results of all inspections are reported to our firm's leadership who are responsible for analysing the findings and implementing remedial actions as necessary.
+The conclusion of the inspection program led by the network during the year, on the basis of the results of both the ECR and the quarterly monitoring of the SoQM, was that the Firm's quality control system has been suitably designed and complied with to provide us with reasonable assurance of performing and reporting in conformity with applicable professional standards and PwC Audit in all material respects.